divio/divio-cloud-docs/how-to/interact-database.rst

 As well as ``psql`` you can run commands such as ``pg_dump`` and ``pg_restore``.
 This is useful for a number of :ref:`common operations <common-db-operations>`, below.

+Your project may not have the ``psql`` client installed already, in which case you will need to install it first.
+See :ref:`install-system-packages`.

 Using ``docker exec``
 .....................